| Yahoo! began life at

 of that trial.
 Luckily for us that it was the easiest and

+most painless OS installs I had ever experienced.
 A couple of days later we added a FreeBSD box to our

 cluster of Web servers.
 Not only did it out-perform the